rharish101/ReGreet/README.md

 **NOTE:** For configuring other essential features, such as the keyboard layout/mapping, the choice of monitor to use, etc., please check out the configuration options for the wayland compositor that you are using to run ReGreet.
 For example, if you use Cage, check out the [Cage wiki](https://github.com/cage-kiosk/cage/wiki/Configuration).
 If you use Sway, check out the [Sway wiki](https://github.com/swaywm/sway/wiki#configuration).
+If you use Hyprland, check out the [Hyprland wiki](https://wiki.hyprland.org/).

 ### Custom CSS
 ReGreet supports loading CSS files to act as a custom global stylesheet.